The-AI-Alliance/microsite-template/README-instructions.md

 1. **If** you plan to publish the website from the `latest` branch, merge changes to that branch from `main`.
 1. Edit the repo's _Settings_.
     1. On the repo's home page in GitHub, click the _Settings_ "gear" on the upper right-hand side.
-    1. Click the checkbox labeled _Require contributors to sign off on web-based commits Loading._ (Near the top under _Repository name_.)
     1. Scroll down to _Features_ and click _Discussions_ to enable them (unless you don't want them; in this case, remove the URL on the `docs/contributing.markdown` page!).
         1. Click the green _Setup discussions_ button, then edit and submit the "welcome" message.
 (The default is usually fine.)
+    1. Click the checkbox labeled _Require contributors to sign off on web-based commits Loading._ (Under the _Commits_ part of the page, near the bottom.)
     1. On the left-hand side, click the link for _Pages_.
-Under _Branch_, select the `main` or `latest` branch depending on which one you want to use, then select the `/docs` directory. (**NOTE:** Make the repo is _public_ or else the pages won't get published.)
+Under _Branch_, select the `main` or `latest` branch depending on which one you want to use, then select the `/docs` directory. (**NOTE:** Make sure the repo is _public_ or else the pages won't get published.)
+The public URL will be [https://the-ai-alliance.github.io/REPO_NAME](https://the-ai-alliance.github.io/REPO_NAME)
-1. Add the website in the appropriate location on the Alliance GitHub organization [README](https://github.com/The-AI-Alliance/) and the Alliance GitHub [website](https://the-ai-alliance.github.io/#the-ai-alliance-projects).
+1. Add the website description and URL in the appropriate location on the Alliance GitHub organization [README](https://github.com/The-AI-Alliance/.github/tree/main/profile) files and the Alliance GitHub [website](https://github.com/The-AI-Alliance/the-ai-alliance.github.io/).
+(See [Need Help?](#anchor-need-help) below...)
 1. Delete the files `README-instructions.md`, `finish-microsite.sh`, and any of the `LICENSE.*` files that don't apply to your project.
-1. Final steps.
+1. Final steps: If you are using a separate publication branch, e.g., `latest`, don't forget to merge all changes from `main` to the publication branch and push both branches upstream, e.g., `git push --all` (when using the CLI in a terminal).

+You should now have a published website!

 > [!NOTE]
 > We are planning to automate as many of the manual steps as we can.